carpentries-incubator/SDC-BIDS-EEG-EEGLAB/episodes/02-data_property.md

 - "What does EEGLAB need to know about the folder structures?"
 - "How to set up the paths in Matlab for EEGLAB"
 objectives:
-- "Undertand what EEGLAB needs to be able to find (data and scripts) and how to tell it where to find them."
+- "Understand what EEGLAB needs to be able to find (data and scripts) and how to tell it where to find them."
 keypoints:
 - "Working with EEGLAB requires that specific files can be found in specific locations"
 ---